runtian97/Python-code/README.md

 ## Data Structure
 ### List
-// list is the most common and basic data structure in Python, can be created with ***square brackets***, the index starts from zero, for example:
+// list is the most common and basic data structure **mutable and ordered** in Python, can be created with ***square brackets***, the index starts from zero, for example:
 ```
 list = [1,2,3,4,56,78]
 list[0]                //all list starts from index 0